kubernetes/website/docs/concepts/services-networking/service.md

 It can be either a third party certificate uploaded to IAM, or one created within AWS Certificate Manager.

 `aws-load-balancer-backend-protocol` (added in version 1.3) specifies which protocol a pod speaks.
-For HTTPS and SSL, the ELB will expect the pod to authenticate itself over the encrypted connection.
+For HTTPS and SSL, the ELB will need the public key of the certificate used by the pods.
+Consult the [AWS documentation](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-create-https-ssl-load-balancer.html#config-backend-auth) on how to add the public key to the ELB.

 `aws-load-balancer-ssl-ports` (added in version 1.4) specifies which listener ports support SSL connections.
 If omitted, Kubernetes will apply HTTPS/SSL to all ports in the service.
 Secured ports can be specified via a comma-separated list.